 Did you know that limping, anxiety, reduced appetite and even diarrhea can be signs of back pain in dogs?

-And how do you know if it’s a muscle sprain or strain or something more serious, like Intervertebral Disc Disease?
+The problem is, these signs can also mean something else.
+So how do you know if it’s a muscle sprain or something more serious, like Intervertebral Disc Disease (IVDD)?

 It can be hard to tell when a dog has back pain.
 Sometimes the signs of back pain in dogs are very subtle, so you have to pay attention to your dog’s body language.
 If you think your dog may be suffering from IVDD, look out for the following symptoms: